wp-plugins/webcollage/README.txt

     * Unzip the file
     * Upload the folder webcollage to your wordpress plugins directory/folder
     * Activate the plugin in your wordpress admin/plugins page.
-    * To create a webcollage on a page, insert the tag "[wecollage]".
+    * To create a webcollage on a page, insert the tag "[webcollage]".